 A warm welcome to our BA (Hons) Business Management degree programme at Bloomsbury Institute London.
-The programme is offered by the School of Business and Accounting at Bloomsbury Institute, in partnership with Wrexham Glyndŵr University.
+The programme is offered by the School of Business and Accounting at Bloomsbury Institute, in partnership with Wrexham University.

-The BA (Hons) Business Management is designed to equip you with the knowledge and skills necessary to excel in a competitive and dynamic contemporary business environment.
-You will develop understanding of how business is shaped by new realities of the changing business management landscape and organisational contexts from ethical, social, political, environmental and economic perspectives.
-That equips our graduates with critical understanding of ethical principles and practice, including the ability to recognise ethical issues and dilemmas that require new ways of thinking and offering solutions as more responsible and effective global citizens.
+The BA (Hons) Business Management is designed to equip you with the knowledge and skills necessary to excel in a competitive and dynamic contemporary business environment including the ability to recognise dilemmas that require new ways of thinking and offering solutions as responsible and effective global citizens.
+You will develop an understanding of how business is shaped by new realities in the business management landscape and of organisational contexts from an ethical, social, political, environmental and economic perspectives.

 Our programme is structured to provide you with a vocationally relevant and academically rigorous educational experience that helps to ensure our graduates are equipped with the key transferable skills that are required by employers.
-This is informed by developments within business management, both as an area of professional knowledge and as an academic discipline.
-Taking cognisance of this, our programme is designed to provide students with an innovative, rigorous and coherent study of theory and practice in substantive areas of business and management.

-With options that include 4 Year with Foundation, 3 Year Accelerated with Foundation, 3 Year Standard, 2 Year Accelerated and 1 Year (Top Up), our BA (Hons) Business Management programme covers a wide range of business and management modules that prepare students for specialisation in areas including Marketing, Human Resource Management and Entrepreneurship.
 All the modules on the programme are designed to develop academic knowledge, practical skills and understanding of the contemporary aspects of Business Management.
 The broad areas covered by the programme provide you with opportunities for academic and professional growth through a variety of methods, techniques and approaches designed to develop essential skills needed by graduates and sought by employers.

-The programme will develop your skills in areas including independent research, critical analysis, synthesis, evaluation, effective communication, decision-making and problem-solving to excel and thrive in complex, dynamic, unpredictable and competitive business management contexts.
+The programme will develop your skills in areas including independent research, critical analysis, synthesis, evaluation, effective communication, decision-making and problemsolving.
 In this way, the programme helps to transform our students into more confident, independent graduates with transferrable skills that will enhance employability, while expanding options for career pathways especially in areas of business management.
-This is an important feature of our programme that helps to prepare graduates who are ready for the world of employment, including development of skills and expertise needed in setting up more sustainable and thriving post-pandemic business organisations as well as readiness for study at postgraduate level.

-The option to take internship provides students with opportunities to draw on their own work and entrepreneurship experience.
-This practical workplace and entrepreneurship focus enables students to apply the academic knowledge and understanding acquired from classroom activities and use of authentic case study examples to real-life practice and work experience.
-Through a process of Personal Development Planning, delivered through our 'Lets Grow' initiative, our programme helps to empower in developing essential skills that enable students to reflect on their own learning, performance, experiences, and achievements from their academic journey.
 Our BA (Hons) Business Management programme is accredited by Chartered Management Institute (CMI).
-This is another distinctive feature of the programme that adds value to the academic and professional development, by offering our students opportunity to gain a professional body qualification in addition to the academic degree qualification.
+This is another distinctive feature of the programme that adds value to the academic and professional development, by offering our students the opportunity to gain a professional body qualification in addition to the academic degree qualification.